17hoehbr/automated-plex-guide/README.md

  ```
 Replace /path/to/media/tv & /path/to/media/movies with the directories you created during the Plex docker setup.
 Replace /path/to/qbittorrent-downloads with the directory you created during the qBittorrent docker setup.

-Make sure those PUID and GUID match the ID for your user and group.
-You can find these by simply typing "id" into terminal.
-If they don't match simply replace the PUID and GUID in the docker compose script with the ones you found in terminal.

-Also make sure that user has read-write permissions for the media directories.
+Make sure that user has read-write permissions for the media directories.
 Sonarr and Radarr are going to try to be creating folders and files in there when they copy or hard link files over.
 You can do this with the following command: ```chmod -r +rw /path/to/media```

-If you are running into issues, check the logs of the docker container or the logs in the web UI.
-It should tell you exactly where it’s having trouble.
-Then log into the user you set it to run as an attempt the same actions.
-See whats going on first hand.

 # Start it up!